globaltrouble/appendfs/README.md

     ```

 ### TODO:
+* add example for formatting only
+* test with example reader and example writer
 * add first superblock with fs attributes (version)
 * add config support (single block, its offset can be tracked in each block)
 * add persistent blocks (will be not overwritten, only with force flag) to store critical events
-* test with example reader and example writer
 * release embedded hal sd_card storage